Compressing Rap Vocals video tutorial explains in detail how to use a compressor to colour and shape rap vocals.

 Feed-forward and feed-back compression

 Compressors tend to come in two behavioural types: feed-forward and feed-back.
-In a feed-forward compressor the control circuit receives the audio signal before the signal goes through the amplification system.
-Most modern day compressor behave this way.
+In a feed-forward compressor, the control circuit receives the audio signal before the signal goes through the amplification system.
+Most modern-day compressors behave this way.
 Offering detailed control over the attack and release functions feed-forward compressors are better suited to control audio than add acres of colour.

 To be thorough and to show you how any compressor topology can be used successfully to compress rap vocals I have made sure to use all the main compressor type in this tutorial.

-In the video I use a male rap vocal and run it through a number of different compressor topologies.
+In the Compressing Rap Vocals video, I use a male rap vocal and run it through a number of different compressor topologies.
 I explain how each topology behaves and what settings to use for achieving different compression results.
-I show you how the parameters of a compressor work and how to use them to compress time based rap vocals.
+I show you how the parameters of a compressor work and how to use them to compress time-based rap vocals.
 I use a number of different compressor plugins and explain how each one works.

 Plugins used in this video: